waocats/crabgo/src/doc/src/reference/workspaces.md

 All [`path` dependencies] residing in the workspace directory automatically become members.
-Additional members can be listed with the `members` key, which should be an array of strings containing directories with `Cargo.toml` files.
+Additional members can be listed with the `members` key, which should be an array of strings containing directories with `Crabgo.toml` files.

 The `members` list also supports [globs] to match multiple paths, using typical filename glob patterns like `*` and `?`.